Tri-Valley: Transportation

 Two major highways, Interstates 580 and 680 cross the Tri-Valley area.
 Interstate 580 runs east-west, connecting the area to the Central Valley to the east and the North Bay area to the west.
 Interstate 680 runs north-south, connecting the area to the South Bay area in the south, and the Concord-Walnut Creek area in the north.
 The two interstates cross on the border of Dublin and Pleasanton.

 The Tri-Valley area is also serviced by BART, offering service to the rest of the San Francisco Bay Area via two stops: West Dublin/Pleasanton and the Dublin/Pleasanton terminus station.
 The West Dublin/Pleasanton Station opened in 2011, and was the first infill station on an existing line.
 In 2018, BART cancelled plans to extend the line to Livermore.
-However, the Tri-Valley San Joaquin Valley Regional Rail Authority is in the planning process for a rail connection between BART, ACE, and the San Joaquin Valley.
+However, the Tri-Valley–San Joaquin Valley Regional Rail Authority is in the planning process for a rail connection between BART, ACE, and the San Joaquin Valley called the Valley Link.

 Economy

-The Tri-Valley is home to the corporate headquarters of many companies, including 24 Hour Fitness, Architectural Glass and Aluminum, Bay Area News Group, Blackhawk Network Holdings, CallidusCloud, Chevron, The Cooper Companies, Discovery Toys, Ellie Mae, GE Digital, Gillig Corporation, Patelco Credit Union, Prosoft Engineering, Ross Stores, SafeAmerica Credit Union, Safeway, Shaklee, TriNet, Veeva Systems, Visioneer, WANdisco, The Wine Group, Product10x Accelerator, Salestable and Workday.
+The Tri-Valley is home to the corporate headquarters of many companies, including 10X Genomics, 24 Hour Fitness, Architectural Glass and Aluminum, Bay Area News Group, Blackhawk Network Holdings, CallidusCloud, Chevron, The Cooper Companies, Discovery Toys, Ellie Mae, GE Digital, Gillig Corporation, Patelco Credit Union, Prosoft Engineering, Ross Stores, SafeAmerica Credit Union, Safeway, Shaklee, TriNet, Veeva Systems, Visioneer, WANdisco, The Wine Group, Product10x Accelerator, Salestable and Workday.

 Major employment centers include Bishop Ranch and Hacienda Business Park.

 Lawrence Livermore National Laboratory and Sandia National Laboratories are also major employers in the region.